scssyworks/argon-calendar/README.md

 # About

-Argon calendar is not a regular calendar plugin.
-It's a a minimalistic and customizable library with a basic set of APIs.
-It uses native browser APIs under the hood. <br>
+Argon calendar is a minimalistic calendar plugin designed for customization.
+Argon calendar provides a bare minimum library which can be configured or tweaked according to various project needs. <br>
 If you are looking to build your own calendar plugin, this is the place where you start. <br>

 # How does it work?